amir-and-erica/blog/src/pages/why-is-by-the-bay-nonpartisan.md

 Since then, I've come to realize that being nonpartisan isn't neutral.
 Rather, it's brimming with optimism.
 We believe explaining complex, often contradictory sides to important issues inspires people to act, vote, and be responsible citizens.
 With fair and accurate journalism, we hope no one will be caught off guard by life-changing election results (like me).

 At By The Bay, we recognize the pursuit of truth is never-ending.
-We relentlessly challenge and investigate what we _think_ we know because, honestly, shhh, we don't know much.
+We relentlessly challenge and investigate what we _think_ we know because, honestly, we don't know everything nor do we think of ourselves as experts (shhh).
 Our goal is to learn.
 And if we do our jobs: researching, writing, creating beautiful local voter guides, it'll be easier for you to learn with us too.

-We hope you will.